Overgaden Oven Vandet 54–56: H. P. Lorentzen's 1844-46 redevelopment project

 The property was acquired by H.P.
-Lorentzen in the middle of the 1840s.
+Lorentzen in the mid-1840s.
 He had made a fortune on the production of silk hats and saw a lucrative business opportunity in investing his money in creating new homes for Copenhagen's booming population through densification of old low-density sites.
-The city had still not been allowed to develop outside its old bastioned fortification ring and new homes for the fast-growing population was therefore in very high demand.
+The city had still not been allowed to develop outside its old bastioned fortification ring and new homes for the fast-growing population were therefore in very high demand.
 Lorentzen's redevelopment plans for the property were therefore aimed at exploiting the site to the utmost.
 In 1845, No. 177 was divided into No. 177 A (Overgaden Oven Vandet 54) and No. 166B (Dronningensgade 75).
 In 1846, he heightened the existing building along the canal to five storeys.
 He also constructed two new side wings, attached to the main wing via two secondary staircases, flanking a central courtyard.
-In 1846–147,he also used a strip of land along Bådsmandsstræde for the construction of four new five-storey apartment buildings.
+In 1846–147, he used a strip of land along Bådsmandsstræde for the construction of four new five-storey apartment buildings.
 These buildings were converted into separate properties as No. 177 C (Overgaden Oven Vandet 56), No. 177 D (Bådsmandsstræde 10), No. 177 E (Bådsmandsstræde 12/Dronningensgade 79) and No. 177 F (Dronningensgade 77).
 No. 177 C contained a corner shop flanked by two apartments on the ground floor and two times two apartments on each of the upper floors.

 Lorentzen would later engage in a number of other redevelopment projects, most notably on the east side of Nikolah Plads (seven new apartment buildings) and in Nyboder.